 Statement of Purpose

 As an eager mind who loves to explore the future roles of Computer Science towards technology, I have a predilection to grab any opportunity that involves research regarding the burgeoning of it.
-Cyber-physical System (CPS) is such a branch of Computer Science that deals with the collaboration of computational elements with the physical entities thereby building a network of interacting elements with physical input and output instead of standalone devices.
+Cyber-physical System (CPS) is a branch of Computer Science that deals with the collaboration of computational elements with the physical entities thereby building a network of interacting elements with physical input and output instead of standalone devices.
 Being a very recent yet significant domain of Computer Science, this field has given me the impetus to pursue Ph.D. in this field.
 I believe graduate education in the Electrical Engineering and Computer Science department of University of California Irvine can provide me an everlasting experience that will be significant enough to sustain my passion as an academic.
 Having a strong affiliation with the industry, I think this is the perfect place to get acquainted with the cutting edge technologies in parallel to state-of-the-art research.

 Back in the year 2009 after completing my higher secondary education it was a tough call for me to choose my career between defence and engineering since i got selected for both.
 As i passed out from cadet college my family members expected me to join the defence force but my interest in science dates back from school.
 So, I listened to my mind and choosed to pursue my career in engineering.
 And the foundation of my dream was first laid on at the department of Computer Science and Engineering (CSE) at Islamic University of Technology (IUT), one of the leading engineering universities in Bangladesh.
-Only few students holding highest quality result can get the chance to study in this university after a very competitive admission test.
+Only few students holding highest quality result can get a chance to study in this university after a very competitive admission test.
 In an environment that is intensely vying where research goes hand-in-hand with learning, I had the opportunity to engage myself in both theoretical research work and implementation, thus laying a sound foundation for graduate study.
-I was ranked first in my undergraduate study with a CGPA of 4.00 out of 4.00 and received IUT Gold Medal for my academic excellence.
+I was ranked first in a class of 45 in my undergraduate study with a CGPA of 4.00 out of 4.00 and received IUT Gold Medal for my academic excellence.

 During my undergraduate studies, I found keen interest in subjects like Algorithm, Data Structures, Data and Telecommunications, Communication Engineering, Wireless Networks, Database Management Systems, Relational Database Programming, System Programming and Security, Machine Learning, Artificial Intelligence and Expert Systems.
 A broad range of programming languages enabled me to apply the learned algorithms while solving different problems related to my project and research works.
 I was surprised by the vastness of computer networks and how it has brought the whole world under one umbrella.
 Especially wireless network that has given birth to the concept of mobile users and portable devices.
 The generation where mobile phones, laptops and tabs have replaced the usage desktop computers, concentrating on the further development of wireless network is a must.
-With that realization, I decided to do my bachelor thesis on ‘Rate Adaptation’ in wireless networks.
+From this realization, I decided to do my bachelor thesis on ‘Rate Adaptation’ in wireless networks.
 I developed a rate adaptation algorithm that outperformed most of the existing algorithms.
 During this time I got deeply involved in ‘ns-3’ simulator where I had to modify it to incorporate my own algorithm.

 My supervisor, being a very passionate researcher taught me how to spend committed hours going through reputed Journal and Conference publications.
 After months of laboring I eventually realized how meaningful a career in research could be.
 At the end of the year, my thesis was well received by the panel of professors and I obtained highest grade for my thesis.
 Later, my thesis was published in a journal.